sourcey/symple-server/README.md

 // sy.io.use(function(socket, next) { });

 // access HTTP/S server instance methods if required
-// sy.http.use(function(socket, next) { });
+// sy.http ...

+// access Redis publish/subscribe client instance methods
+// sy.pub ...
+// sy.sub ...

 console.log('Symple server listening on port ' + sy.config.port);
 ```

 See the [configuration options](#configuration) below for a list of available options.

 Once the server is up and running you need a client to connect to it.
-There are a number of options in the following languages:
+There are a number of options here in the following languages:

 * JavaScript: https://github.com/sourcey/symple-client
 * Ruby: https://github.com/sourcey/symple-client-ruby